mbrg/genai-attacks/readme.md

 ### Submit a PR to main

-Tests will run and reviewers will be notified.
-Once your PR is merged, an action will trigger to build and deploy your changes to the Github Pages website.
+Any PR to `main` will trigger the [PR Validation](/.github/workflows/pr-validation.yaml) action, running the same tests that `pre-commit` runs.
+These tests must pass for the PR to be merged.

+Once merged to `main`, the [Release](/.github/workflows/release.yaml) action will trigger.
+It will build the new website and upload it to Github Pages, within a few minutes.